Password Strength Signaling: A Counter-Intuitive Defense Against Password Cracking: Extra Plots

 \subsubsection{Empirical Password Distribution}

-Viewing our dataset $D$ as $N$ independent samples from the (unknown) distribution $\mathbb{P}$ we use $f_i/N$ as an empirical estimate of the probability of the $ith$ most common password $pwd_i$ and $D_f = (f_1,f_2,\ldots)$ as the corresponding frequency list. $\mathbb{P}_D$ will denote the corresponding empirical distribution i.e., $\Pr_{x \sim \mathbb{P}_D}[x=pw_i] = f_i/N$.
-We remark that when $f_i \gg 1$ the empirical estimate will be close to the actual distribution i.e., $\Pr[pw_i] \approx f_i/N$, but when $f_i = 1$ the empirical estimate $1/N$ will likely diverge from the true probability value.
-Because the distribution $\mathbb{P}$ is unknown we will typically work with the empirical estimates $f_i/N$.
-In our empirical analysis, we will use dotted lines to indicate uncertainty i.e., regions where the analysis depends heavily on the empirical probability estimates for passwords with frequency $1$.
+Viewing our dataset $D$ as $N$ independent samples from the (unknown) distribution $\mathcal{P}$, we use $f_i/N$ as an empirical estimate of the probability of the $ith$ most common password $pw_i$ and $D_f = (f_1,f_2,\ldots)$ as the corresponding frequency list.
+In addition, $\mathcal{D}_e$ is used to denoted the corresponding empirical distribution i.e., $\Pr_{x \sim \mathcal{D}_e}[x=pw_i] = f_i/N$.
+Because the real distribution $\mathcal{P}$ is unknown we will typically work with the empirical distribution $\mathcal{D}_e$.
+We remark that when $f_i \gg 1$ the empirical estimate will be close to the actual distribution i.e., $\Pr[pw_i] \approx f_i/N$, but when $f_i$ is small the empirical estimate will likely diverge from the true probability value.
+Thus, while the empirical distribution is useful to analyze the performance of information signaling, when the password value $v$ is small this analysis will be less accurate for larger values of $v$ i.e., once the rational attacker has incentive to start cracking passwords with lower frequency.